-- An interface-The policy takes effect on the traffic received on the interface. - A user profile-The policy takes effect on the traffic received by the online users of the user profile. - A VLAN-The policy takes effect on the traffic sreceived on all ports in the VLAN. - Globally-The policy takes effect on the traffic received on all ports. - Control plane-The policy takes effect on the traffic received on the control plane.
+- An interface-The policy takes effect on the traffic sent or received on the interface. - A user profile-The policy takes effect on the traffic sent or received by the online users of the user profile. - A VLAN-The policy takes effect on the traffic sent or received on all ports in the VLAN. - Globally-The policy takes effect on the traffic sent or received on all ports. - Control plane-The policy takes effect on the traffic received on the control plane.